- Exercise & Fitness

 Basic Yoga Practices for Beginners

 I’ve earlier written a hub on the history, science, benefits & the instructions for doing Yoga.
-Here I would be discussing some of the Yoga postures that those aspirants can start practicing.
+Here I would be discussing some of the Yoga postures that beginners can start practicing.
 According to saint Pathanjali, Asan means molding the body in one particular shape and staying still comfortably for a fixed period of time.
 These preliminary poses are easy to start, no need to give any stress to your body.
-After doing the basic routines such as prayer, meditation and ‘Savasan’, these postures can emerge a kick start for a beginner.
+After doing the basic routines such as prayer, meditation and Shavasan (lie down Asan), these postures can emerge a kick start for a beginner.

-Respiration can be controlled to some extent through this practice.
-Lungs organ won’t expand or contract by itself.
+Rate of respiration can be controlled to some extent through this Yoga practice.
+Lungs won’t expand or contract by itself.
 To improve its efficiency in these functions, ‘Swasanakriya’ contributes a lot.

 - In the lie down posture, hold your toes facing upwards.
 Slowly start taking breath accompanied by raising your hands upwards.